aws-samples/amazon-dynamodb-labs/content/change-data-capture/ex1/configure-lambda.en.md

             "Effect": "Allow",
             "Action": "dynamodb:PutItem",
             "Resource": "arn:aws:dynamodb:{aws-region}:{aws-account-id}:table/OrdersHistory"
+        },
+        {
+            "Effect": "Allow",
+            "Action": "sqs:SendMessage",
+            "Resource": "arn:aws:sqs:{aws-region}:{aws-account-id}:orders-ddbs-dlq"
         }
     ]
 }
 ```

+The updated IAM policy gives the create-order-history-ddbs lambda function the permissions required to read events from the Orders DynamoDB stream, write new items to the OrdersHistory DynamoDB table and send messages to the orders-ddbs-dlq SQS queue.

 ::alert[Replace **{aws-region}** and **{aws-account-id}** in the policy statement above with the correct value for your AWS region and your AWS account ID.]